webuimaker/gerard/content/research/natural-experiment2/index.md

 ---
-title: "Using a Natural Experiment to Estimate the Electoral Consequences of Terrorist Attacks."
+title: "Other Publications - Using a Natural Experiment to Estimate the Electoral Consequences of Terrorist Attacks."
 subTitle: " Proceedings of the Natural Academy of Sciences 2018 115(42): 10624-10629 (with Laia Balcells)"

 # Summary.
 An optional shortened abstract.